Short Term Rentals

 At the Fall 2020 Special Town Meeting, a Short Term Rental Bylaw was passed to protect residents' safety, health, and quality of life, while allowing an avenue for residents to operate short term rental businesses in homes in Lexington.

-The Land Use, Health, and Development Department developed the bylaw in response to the increased popularity of short term rentals and concerns raised by neighbors living close to short term rental properties.
+The Land Use, Housing, and Development Department developed the bylaw in response to the increased popularity of short term rentals and concerns raised by neighbors living close to short term rental properties.

 - What is considered a short term rental?